Super Bowl LVII: Start time, teams, betting odds and halftime show

 Latest Super Bowl odds

-The Eagles are 1.5-point favorites to win the Super Bowl over the Chiefs.
+The Eagles are 2-point favorites to win the Super Bowl over the Chiefs.

-The initial Super Bowl line for total points set minutes after the Chiefs' win over the Bengals was at 49.5, but it has moved up to 50.5.
-Some sports books opened with the Eagles as -2.5 favorites, but most are at -1.5 or PK (a game with no favorite).
+The initial Super Bowl line for total points set minutes after the Chiefs' win over the Bengals was at 49.5, but it has moved up to 51.
+Some sports books opened with the Eagles as -2.5 favorites, but most are at -2 or -1.5 (a game with no favorite).

 Here are the latest gambling odds and prop bets for Super Bowl LVII: